The Blitz: "Blitz Spirit"

-Although the intensity of the bombing was not as great as pre-war expectations so an equal comparison is impossible, no psychiatric crisis occurred because of the Blitz even during the period of greatest bombing of September 1940.
-An American witness wrote "By every test and measure I am able to apply, these people are staunch to the bone and won't quit ... the British are stronger and in a better position than they were at its beginning".
+Although the intensity of the bombing was not as great as pre-war expectations, thus making an equal comparison impossible, no psychiatric crisis occurred because of the Blitz even during the period of greatest bombing of September 1940.
+An American witness wrote, "By every test and measure I am able to apply, these people are staunch to the bone and won't quit ... the British are stronger and in a better position than they were at its beginning".
 People referred to raids as if they were weather, stating that a day was "very blitzy".

 According to Anna Freud and Edward Glover, London civilians surprisingly did not suffer from widespread shell shock, unlike the soldiers in the Dunkirk evacuation.
 The psychoanalysts were correct, and the special network of psychiatric clinics opened to receive mental casualties of the attacks closed due to lack of need.
 Although the stress of the war resulted in many anxiety attacks, eating disorders, fatigue, weeping, miscarriages, and other physical and mental ailments, society did not collapse.
 The number of suicides and drunkenness declined, and London recorded only about two cases of "bomb neurosis" per week in the first three months of bombing.
 Many civilians found that the best way to retain mental stability was to be with family, and after the first few weeks of bombing, avoidance of the evacuation programmes grew.

 The cheerful crowds visiting bomb sites were so large they interfered with rescue work.
-Pub visits increased in number (beer was never rationed), and 13,000 attended cricket at Lord's.
+Pub visits increased in number (beer was never rationed), and 13,000 attended cricket at Lord's Cricket Ground.
 People left shelters when told instead of refusing to leave, although many housewives reportedly enjoyed the break from housework.
 Some people even told government surveyors that they enjoyed air raids if they occurred occasionally, perhaps once a week.

-Despite the attacks, defeat in Norway and France, and the threat of invasion, overall morale remained high.
-A Gallup poll found only 3% of Britons expected to lose the war in May 1940.
+Despite the aerial attacks, defeat in Norway and France, and the threat of invasion, overall morale remained high.
+A poll by Gallup found only 3% of Britons expected to lose the war in May 1940.
 Another poll found an 88% approval rating for Churchill in July.
 A third poll found 89% support for his leadership in October.
 Support for peace negotiations declined from 29% in February.
-Each setback caused more civilians to volunteer to become unpaid Local Defence Volunteers.
+Each setback caused more civilians to volunteer to become unpaid Local Defence Volunteers, later known as the Home Guard.
 Workers worked longer shifts and over weekends.
 Contributions rose to the £5,000 "Spitfire Funds" to build fighters and the number of work days lost to strikes in 1940 was the lowest in history.